10 Health Insurance Options Recommended by Digital Nomads for Travel

 Finally, someone mentioned Allianz Global Care.
 For around $1000 annually, you can purchase a basic policy.
 It covers accidents and hospital stays resulting from injury or serious disease.

 We hope you enjoyed this Reddit thread of digital nomaders travel insurance recommendations.
-This article is inspired by the internet and does not necessarily reflect the views or opinions of My Life, I Guess.

 More From My Life, I Guess: